openjdk/guide/src/index.md

 If a changeset contains multiple unrelated changes (this is frowned upon, but may happen from time to time) then its comment will contain multiple blocks of the above form, separated by blank lines.

-The required format of the comments will be enforced whenever the changeset is pushed into the JDK master or team repository forests.
+The required format of the comments will be enforced whenever the changeset is pushed into the JDK forests.
 Other Projects may copy these conventions, adopt some other conventions, or have no conventions, depending upon their goals.

-#### Committing a Changeset
+### Committing a Changeset

 The following commands commit all of the changes in a repository to a changeset.